 - It speeds up healing times wonderfully.

-- Completely avoid contact with bacteria.
+- It completely avoids contact with bacteria.

 - It is good for clients who aren’t used to healing a tattoo or who cannot take the necessary rest.